stavrou-1/node_rest/readme.md

 4.)
 Able to use Postman to POST, GET, DELETE, PUT data `

+## Our production URL is https://todolistapi2.herokuapp.com/tasks ##

 ## To set scaling on our api application type: heroku ps:scale web=1 ##

-`To switch from developement mode to production mode type:
+`To switch from development mode to production mode type:

 ------ NODE_ENV=production node server.js